 The picture regarding professional accountability is that employees simultaneously cling on to the traditional professional culture and methods and try to adapt and develop something new.
 In the case of NAV a structural merger of two agencies together with the local partnerships gives rise to pressure to create a new culture.
 However, there is considerable variation between units and employees, with some continuing to work roughly as before while others are engaged in something new or are experiencing a complex combination of professional cultures.
-Path-dependency may dominate in both cases.
+Path-dependency may dominate in such cases.
 While it may be thought of as necessary to create a common education for NAV and also new kinds of specialties in hospitals (e.g. geriatrics), these have been thorny political issues.
+In practice the idea of developing a new generalist role has been replaced by a return to a specialist role of welfare administrators.